jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-5.md

 Human happiness chiefly arises from being beloved.
 If this were true, those sudden changes of fortune should seldom contribute much to happiness.
 Those who advance more gradually to greatness are the happiest.
 The public sees every step of his progress.
 Once achieved, his success excites no extravagant joy in the public and thus no jealousy with other people.

-33 However, mankind more readily sympathizes with those smaller joys flowing from less important causes.
+{{< s v="33" >}} However, mankind more readily sympathizes with those smaller joys flowing from less important causes.

 It is decent to be humble amidst great prosperity.
 But we cannot express too much satisfaction in the little occurrences of common life, such as=
 - in the company with which we spent last night